mateogal/netspion/readme.md

 # This project is still in development

 ![Banner](banner.gif)
-**Netspion** is a tool with useful pre-defined techniques for ethical hacking, it includes:
+**Netspion** is a tool with useful pre-defined techniques for ethical hacking, it recopiles and adapt various of the most famous applications for hacking and pen-testing.

+Techniques included:
 - Information Gathering
 - Active Directory hacking
 - Web Hacking
 - Wifi Hacking
 - Evasion techniques
 - Post exploitation

 > [!NOTE]
 > You can run custom commands directly in the shell inside **Netspion**.